sandipsahoo2k2/my/articles/engineering/ds/sliding_window.md

 Now try this problem : https://leetcode.com/problems/max-consecutive-ones-iii
 By Changing the condition of while loop to `while(zeroCount == k + 1)`

-Watch this video for indepth explanations :
+Watch these videos for indepth explanations and more problems:
 1. https://youtu.be/HGnHfU3cHc8
 2. https://youtu.be/CynfIgY6Aek